Toto Energy is now EDF: customer queries answered

-Toto Energy customers were automatically put on the Welcome Apr20 tariff with the new provider.
-This tariff is valid until 30 April 2020.
+Toto Energy customers were automatically put on the Welcome Apr20 tariff with their new provider.
+This tariff was valid until 30 April 2020.

-This new tariff for former Toto Energy customers is a fixed tariff, which means you are guaranteed that the price will not change for the length of the tariff.
+This new tariff for former Toto Energy customers was a fixed tariff, which means you are guaranteed that the price will not change for the length of the tariff.

 If you notice that your new unit rate is higher than what you were previously paying with Toto Energy, you may be eligible for a rebate for your first six months with EDF Energy.
 You should contact the new provider to request having the difference either credited to your account or added to your top-up key or card.